antistoopmode/antistoopmode.github.io/docs/guides/damage_for_beginners.md

 **How to identify this Skill type:**

-- doesn't have any damage type tags
+- has a physical tag
 - deals increased Attack Damage (except for the default Skill "Attack")
 - is an Active Skill